-The Chinese paddlefish also differed significantly from its American counterpart in that it was a highly predatory piscivore, meaning that it subsisted almost entirely off of fish.
+The Chinese paddlefish (spoonbill fish) also differed significantly from its American counterpart in that it was a highly predatory piscivore, meaning that it subsisted almost entirely on fish.
 The American species, in contrast, is a filter-feeder that subsists almost exclusively off of zooplankton.

 As noted previously, the Chinese paddlefish was declared extinct in 2020.
 It was classified as Critically Endangered by the IUCN in 1996; the last confirmed sighting was in 2003, and it is believed to have disappeared between 2005 and 2010.
 Overfishing in the 1970s depleted its populations, with more than 25 tons being harvested per year.
 The development of the Gezhouba Dam in 1981 split their populations in half, disrupting migration patterns and interrupting upstream breeding.